-Pastoral Year group payback is used where a student has received a Red Card for a serious behaviour issue usually on the following day.
-The teacher issuing the Red Card must inform parents/carers the same day and attend a brief Resolve Meeting with the student at the end of the school day.
+Pastoral Year group payback is used where a student has received a Red Card for a serious behaviour issue and is usually held on the following day.
+The teacher issuing the Red Card must usually inform the parents/carers of the issue the same day it occurs, and attend a brief Resolve Meeting with the student at the end of the school day.
 The teacher who made the Red Card referral must also provide appropriate work for the student to bring to the pastoral payback area at 3.05pm.